hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 There is no `forskip` in Red.

 ### 7.2 Refinement Summary

-Red has a few different refinements for `find` than Rebol.
+There are some differences in the refinements for `find` in Red.

-Consult `help find`
+Consult `help find` for details.

 ### 7.3 Partial Searches